 Punk Panther Welcome Way

-The course largely follows the Welcome Way, a circular trail that passes moorland, rivers, canals, reservoirs, farmland and woodland.
-Notable high points include Otley Chevin and Burley and Baildon moors.
-Distances offered are:
+The route largely follows the Welcome Way, a circular trail that runs through moorland, alongside rivers, canals and reservoirs, across farmland and through woodland.
+Notable high points on the route include Otley Chevin and Burley and Baildon moors.
+The 2026 edition is the 100th Punk Panther event.

 Race information